cr08/fowsim/README.md

-# This is a modified repo of FoWSim for some personal modifications as listed below.
+# This is a modified repo of FoWSim to add an automated card overlay for live streams and a few related fixes.
+Demo video posted below.
 Full original README and install instructions at the bottom of this file.

 ## To-Do: